 All travelers in France must observe these coronavirus safety measures:

-Entry into Germany is allowed for: Entry is restricted for citizens and permanent residents of France
+International entry is allowed for: Entry is unrestricted for citizens and permanent residents of France

 The government of Germany has imposed these measures to reduce the spread of COVID-19: